 What are common post-setup checks to ensure everything is working?

 Confirm the user can authenticate, the VPN tunnel is established, internal resources are reachable, DNS resolution is correct, and there’s no leakage of traffic outside the VPN tunnel.
-Proton vpn edgerouter: how to configure Proton VPN on EdgeRouter with OpenVPN, kill switch, and secure home network
+Vpn extension microsoft edge free

 Resources and further reading